-“We are headed into a time when a confluence of changes are going to lead to a perfect storm, making us finally realize that our health care system needs a major overhaul,” says Timothy D. McBride, Ph.D., leading health economist and professor of social work at Washington University in St. Louis.
+“We are headed into a time when a confluence of changes are going to lead to a perfect storm, making us finally realize that our health-care system needs a major overhaul,” said Timothy D. McBride, Ph.D., leading health economist and professor of social work.

-Familiar trends associated with the current health care crisis are the high rate of uninsured Americans and rising health care costs.
-The number of ever-rising uninsured is 47 million or about 16% of the U.S. population.
-National health expenditures exceed $2 trillion, accounting for 16% of the U.S. economy — more than three times the share health care took in 1960.
+Familiar trends associated with the current health-care crisis are the high rate of uninsured Americans and rising health-care costs.
+The number of ever-rising uninsured is 47 million or about 16 percent of the U.S. population.
+National health expenditures exceed $2 trillion, accounting for 16 percent of the U.S. economy — more than three times the share health care took in 1960.

-“While attention focuses on these two major trends, other storm clouds are brewing,” McBride says.
-“A long term care crisis looms, grows, and receives little attention, despite problems with the affordability, quality and access to long term care.
+“While attention focuses on these two major trends, other storm clouds are brewing,” McBride said.
+“A long-term-care crisis looms, grows and receives little attention, despite problems with the affordability, quality and access to long-term care.
 These problems will only become much worse as the aging population doubles by 2030.

 “Much attention also has been paid to the problems of financing Social Security, but the financial problems of the Social Security program pale in comparison to the burden of the Medicare and Medicaid programs on our economy.”

-“Overall, we continue to worry about the general quality of health care as well as the problems of health disparities, as the inequities of our economy and culture flow into the health care system.”
+“Overall, we continue to worry about the general quality of health care as well as the problems of health disparities, as the inequities of our economy and culture flow into the health-care system,” McBride said.